TpRedNinja/Route-Tracker/Documents-Important stuff/Adding a new game.md

 # How to Add a New Game to Route Tracker (Updated Guide)

-This guide walks you through adding a new game—using God of War 2018 as an example—to Route Tracker.
+This guide walks you through adding a new gameâ€”using God of War 2018 as an exampleâ€”to Route Tracker.

 It covers everything: memory pointers, code changes, UI, settings, and route file structure, reflecting the current architecture after code reorganization.